NBCLab/nimare-paper/content/decoding.md

 ### BrainMap method

-The BrainMap discrete decoding method compares the distributions of studies with each label within the sample against those in a larger database while accounting for the number of foci from each study.
+The BrainMap discrete decoding method, implemented in {py:class}`nimare.decode.discrete.BrainMapDecoder`, compares the distributions of studies with each label within the sample against those in a larger database while accounting for the number of foci from each study.
 Broadly speaking, this method assumes that the selection criterion is associated with one peak per study, which means that it is likely only appropriate for selection criteria based around foci, such as regions of interest.
 One common analysis, meta-analytic clustering, involves dividing studies within a database into meta-analytic groupings based on the spatial similarity of their modeled activation maps (i.e., study-wise pseudo-statistical maps produced by convolving coordinates with a kernel).
 The resulting sets of studies are often functionally decoded in order to build a functional profile associated with each meta-analytic grouping.